pwgbots/linny-r/README.md

 is installed on your computer.
 This software can be downloaded from
 <a href="https://nodejs.org" target="_blank">https://nodejs.org</a>.
 Make sure that you choose the correct installer for your computer.
 Linny-R is developed using the _current_ release.
-Presently (October 2025) this is 24.9.0.
+Presently (January 2026) this is 25.2.1.

 Run the installer and accept the default settings.
 There is <u>**no**</u> need to install the optional _Tools for Native Modules_.